NadimGhaznavi/Db4E/index.md

 ---

+# Codebase Architecture

+See the [Codebase Architecture](/pages/ops/Codebase-Architecture.html) page for more information.

+---

 # Utilities

 Utilities include the core [db4e.py](/pages/ops/db4e.py.html) too, the [db4e-gui.py](/pages/ops/db4e-gui.py.html) console application, the [backup-db.sh](/pages/ops/backup-db.sh.html) and more.

 See the [Utilities](/pages/ops/Utilities.html) for a comprehensive list.

----

-# Codebase

-See the [Codebase Architecture](/pages/ops/Codebase-Architecture.html) page for more information.

 ---